risc0/risc0/templates/rust-starter/README.md

 ## Directory Structure
 It is possible to organize the files for these components in various ways.
-However, in the [`cargo risczero`](https://docs.rs/cargo-risczero/0.16/cargo_risczero/) starter template we use a standard directory structure for zkVM applications, and we recommend you use this structure as well.
+However, in the [`cargo risczero`](https://docs.rs/cargo-risczero/0.16/cargo_risczero/) starter template we use a standard directory structure for zkVM applications, which we think is a good starting point for your applications.

 ```
 project_name